alukosdev/ccsp/guidance/owasp-top-10.md

 +++

 ## Web Application Security Risks
-!!!

 To address these risks, organizations must have an application risk management program in place.
 Implementation of an application risk management program addresses not only vulnerabilities but also all risks associated with applications.
-!!!

-==- :white_check_mark: Broken Access Control
+==- Broken Access Control
 Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user's limits.

 Notable Common Weakness Enumerations (CWEs) include: